March 1, 2024

 Google Tag Manager debugging is an art of its own.
-Checking the Preview and Debug mode to see if the tag was fired is just the tip of the iceberg.
-In fact, there are many more things/techniques you need to follow in order to be sure that everything is working properly (or just to find the reason that is causing some nasty bugs).
+Checking the Preview and Debug mode to see whether the tag successfully fired is just the tip of the iceberg.
+You need to follow many more things/techniques to ensure that everything is working correctly (or just to find the reason that is causing some nasty bugs).

-In this guide, I’ve collected a list of Google Tag Manager debugging and testing tips (and some tools) to help you better understand what and where you should check.
-Some of them are overlapping, therefore, in the end, it’s up to you which ones to use.
+In this guide, I’ve collected a list of Google Tag Manager debugging and testing tips (and some tools) to help you better understand what and where to check within your container.
+Some of them overlap; therefore, in the end, it’s up to you which ones to use.
 Let’s start, shall we?

 Before we continue